natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 68%
    :align: center

-**Core Knowledge:** This is a masive example of a complete repository of leaked user passwords from past years, this is proof that having a strong password matters!
-First line of security against unwanted access to your computer and personal information is provided by passwords.
+**Core Knowledge:** This is a massive example of a complete repository, for leaked user passwords, from past years and proof that having a strong password matters!
+The first line of security against unwanted access to your computer and personal information is provided by passwords.
 Your computer and online data will be more secure from hackers and bad malware if your password is strong.
-A good password usually has at least 12 characters long (the longer, the better).
-Has a combination of upper and lowercase letters, numbers, punctuation, and special symbols.
+A good password, usually, has at least 12 characters long, (the longer, the better), and has a combination of upper and lowercase letters, numbers, punctuation, and special symbols.
 Random and unique is the way to go!  `Check Out Daniel Miessller's SEC List on GitHub`_.

 .. _Check Out Daniel Miessller's SEC List on GitHub: https://github.com/danielmiessler/SecLists/tree/master/Passwords